Illegal, unreported and unregulated fishing: IUU fishing in the Mediterranean Sea

 Since January 2010 came into force the EU Regulation to prevent and deter IUU fishing, followed by the 2014 Common Fisheries Policy for a sustainable fishing and aquaculture, but these measures have failed in their purpose, allowing illegal activities to continue.
-According to the Head of Ocean Policy at WWF European Policy Office, Antonia Leroy, the misapplication of European policies leads to tragic consequences for the entire ecosystem.

-Thanks to the online platform Global Fishing Watch and its analysis of vessels' activities, the international advocacy organization Oceana was able to locate illegal bottom trawlers in the Fisheries Restricted Areas (FRAs) accepted by all Mediterranean countries for the protection of specific marine species.
+The international advocacy organization Oceana was able to locate illegal bottom trawlers in the Fisheries Restricted Areas (FRAs) accepted by all Mediterranean countries for the protection of specific marine species.
 The majority of the criminal actions took place in the Sicily Channel where all activities in the seabed are forbidden to not endanger the hake population, already heavily overfished.
-Oceana reported to the European Commission that many Italian trawlers did not comply with the obligations reserved to the protected areas, totalling 13000 hours of illicit activities.
-Oceana identified Italy as the biggest offender, turning a blind eye to IUU fishing.
+Oceana reported to the European Commission that many Italian trawlers did not comply with the obligations reserved to the protected areas.

 The latest mechanism in the struggle against illegal, unreported and unregulated fishing activities dates to September 2023.
 It is an e-learning platform called e-FishMed and its objective is to effectively train personnel for fisheries control in the Mediterranean and East Atlantic areas, through e-learning material, video tutorials, manuals and national and regional legislative systems.
 This project is funded by the European Union and supported by the EFCA.
-It represents an attempt to harmonize the control of fishing activities among Mediterranean countries, thus fostering greater collaboration for a sustainable Blue Economy.
+It represents an attempt to harmonize the control of fishing activities among Mediterranean countries, thus fostering greater collaboration for a sustainable blue economy.